Neutron moderator: Nuclear weapon design

-After the success of the Manhattan project, all major nuclear weapons programs have relied on fast neutrons in their weapons designs.
+After the success of the Manhattan Project, all major nuclear weapons programs have relied on fast neutrons in their weapons designs.
 The notable exception is the Ruth and Ray test explosions of Operation Upshot–Knothole.
-The aim of the University of California Radiation Laboratory designs was the exploration of deuterated polyethylene charge containing uranium as a candidate thermonuclear fuel, hoping that deuterium would fuse (becoming an active medium) if compressed appropriately.
+The aim of the University of California Radiation Laboratory (UCRL) designs was the exploration of deuterated polyethylene charge containing uranium as a candidate thermonuclear fuel, hoping that deuterium would fuse (becoming an active medium) if compressed appropriately.
 If successful, the devices could also lead to a compact primary containing minimal amount of fissile material, and powerful enough to ignite RAMROD a thermonuclear weapon designed by UCRL at the time.
 For a "hydride" primary, the degree of compression would not make deuterium to fuse, but the design could be subjected to boosting, raising the yield considerably.
 The cores consisted of a mix of uranium deuteride (UD3), and deuterated polyethylene.
 The core tested in Ray used uranium low enriched in U235, and in both shots deuterium acted as the neutron moderator.
 The predicted yield was 1.5 to 3 kt for Ruth (with a maximum potential yield of 20 kt) and 0.5-1 kt for Ray.
 The tests produced yields of 200 tons of TNT each; both tests were considered to be fizzles.

-The main benefit of using a moderator in a nuclear explosive is that the amount of fissile material needed to reach criticality may be greatly reduced.
-Slowing of fast neutrons will increase the cross section for neutron absorption, reducing the critical mass.
-A side effect is however that as the chain reaction progresses, the moderator will be heated, thus losing its ability to cool the neutrons.
+A side effect of using a moderator in a nuclear explosive is that as the chain reaction progresses, the moderator will be heated, thus losing its ability to cool the neutrons.
 Another effect of moderation is that the time between subsequent neutron generations is increased, slowing down the reaction.
 This makes the containment of the explosion a problem; the inertia that is used to confine implosion type bombs will not be able to confine the reaction.
-The end result may be a fizzle instead of a bang.

-The explosive power of a fully moderated explosion is thus limited, at worst it may be equal to a chemical explosive of similar mass.
-Again quoting Heisenberg: "One can never make an explosive with slow neutrons, not even with the heavy water machine, as then the neutrons only go with thermal speed, with the result that the reaction is so slow that the thing explodes sooner, before the reaction is complete."
+The result may be a fizzle.
+The explosive power of a fully moderated explosion is thus limited; at worst it may be equal to a chemical explosive of similar mass.
+According to Heisenberg: "One can never make an explosive with slow neutrons, not even with the heavy water machine, as then the neutrons only go with thermal speed, with the result that the reaction is so slow that the thing explodes sooner, before the reaction is complete."
 While a nuclear bomb working on thermal neutrons may be impractical, modern weapons designs may still benefit from some level of moderation.
-A beryllium tamper used as a neutron reflector will also act as a moderator.
+A beryllium tamper used as a neutron reflector will act as a moderator.